dtgeoeu-wp6-tsunamis/bingclaw-to-hysea/README.md

 # Workflow from Bingclaw to T-HySEA
-**WORK IN PROGRESS**

-Mini worflow that goes from running a landslide simulation with the code [BingClaw](https://github.com/norwegian-geotechnical-institute/BingCLAW_5.6.1) to running a tsunami simulation with the code [Tsunami-HySEA](https://github.com/edanya-uma/Tsunami-HySEA).
+Mini workflow that goes from running a landslide simulation with the code [BingClaw](https://github.com/norwegian-geotechnical-institute/BingCLAW_5.6.1) to running a tsunami simulation with the code [Tsunami-HySEA](https://github.com/edanya-uma/Tsunami-HySEA).
 This workflow uses the [Interface Module](https://github.com/dtgeoeu-wp6-tsunamis/Interface-module) to convert the output of BingClaw to inputs readable by T-HySEA: it interpolates the ground deformation coming from the landslide model to a new bathymetry that is used in the tsunami simulation, and, optionally, it applies the Kajiura filter to the ground deformation.

 The workflow follows the steps:
+ - read list of release volumes to run simulations for
  - set up parameters, paths, flags to run the different modules
  - run BingClaw simulation
  - run interface module